svenpanel/the-shrine-ng/README.md

 - [x] keep the authentic design (for now), but make it usable on small screens.
 - [ ] allow it to be used offline.

+## Adding a groove

+Make sure it's freely usable.
+Lower the volume by roughly 11dB.

 ## Build Setup

 ```bash